bi-labor/es-mssql/docs/GitHub.md

     !!! note "Maximum 5"
         Evaluations that fail due to transient errors, such as network problems, are not counted into the 5 evaluations.
 But if you trigger more evaluation by mistake or on purpose, it will be sanctioned.
 You are required to **test your solution locally** before submitting it.

-1. **FINALLY**, when you are ready, assign the _pull request_ to your laboratory instructor.
+1. **FINALLY**, when you are ready, assign the _pull request_ to your laboratory instructor (@kpomazi).
 This step is considered as the submission of your work.

     ![GitHub create pull request](images/github/github-create-pull-request-3.png)